Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Numerical verification and diagnostic validation

 \subsection{Implementation strategy and diagnostics}

 The three benchmarks are implemented at different levels.
-Benchmark~A is a direct state-space evaluation on sampled points of \(\Delta\times\cT\), with no physical PDE.
+Benchmark~A is a direct state-domain evaluation on sampled points of \(\Delta\times\cT\), with no physical PDE.
 Benchmark~B is a reduced one-dimensional fractured-transport surrogate combining upwind advection, explicit smoothing, and matrix--fracture exchange.
-Benchmark~C extends that surrogate by adding aperture evolution and the resulting transmissivity and velocity histories.
+Benchmark~C uses prescribed aperture and thermal histories to isolate the feedback between aperture, transmissivity, velocity, and exactness defects.

 At each evaluation point, the implementation computes the constitutive quantities introduced in Sec.~\ref{sec:thermal_gtd}, namely the mobilities, capillary pressures, and the fields \(A_i\) and \(B\), and then assembles the local defect fields \eqref{eq:defect_ss} and \eqref{eq:defect_sT}.
 In Benchmark~A the required derivatives come directly from the prescribed constitutive expressions.
 In Benchmarks~B--C they are evaluated numerically along the sampled state evolution using consistent finite-difference approximations.